web-atoms/samples/docs/general/introduction.md

 ### What is localViewModel ?

-To make reusable components easier, localViewModel can be used to host all logic that is only specific to the component.
+To make reusable components easier, `localViewModel` can be used to host all logic that is only specific to the component.
 For example, lets say you want to create a calendar component.
 Local view model will contain all the logic to create list of all dates for currently displayed month and year.
 It will also create list of all years.
 All this logic will be independent of rendering logic and it can be put inside a view model which can be unit tested separately.
 Benefit here is, you can write a reusable view model for platform dependent component that has common logic across different platforms.
-So inside component, you will only write binding expressions to localviewmodel.
+So inside component, you will only write binding expressions to `localViewModel`.

 ## AtomViewModel